 It’s almost inevitable that businesses aiming to crush the competition and become the clear leader in their industry come to the realization that they need to ramp up their marketing efforts.
 That typically means either bringing in one or more employees to work in the in-house marketing department or hiring a marketing agency.
 There is also a third option, which is assigning marketing duties to current employees, like the office manager, for example.
 This option is chosen by companies more than you would think, but it’s not one that is recommended.
 Just because your office manager is active on Facebook doesn’t mean they’re qualified to handle your company’s social media marketing.
 Your method of expanding the marketing department should be driven by ROI and making money as opposed to simply saving money.

-So, if your company needs to find a way to improve the marketing department in 2018, this is the article for you.
+So, if your company needs to find a way to improve the marketing department this year, this is the article for you.
 Here’s a look at your options to help you decide if you should hire in-house or seek the assistance of a marketing company.

 The primary advantage of hiring in-house is obvious — they’re on your team!
 When you make a hire, you’re getting a person or people who will be focusing on your company for 8 hours (or more) every day.
 They’ll be immersed in your company culture and learn all of the intricacies of your products and services.
 This will make it easier to align all of your marketing efforts because an in-house team will know the overall strategy better than an outside entity and be able to easily communicate to ensure consistency in the look, feel and messaging of every single marketing piece.